|

 In

-a short stay during the wildebeest migration you
+a short stay during the wildebeest migration

-of wildebeest, zebra, impala, topi, giraffe, Thomson's
+full of wildebeest, zebra, impala, topi, giraffe,

-gazelle.
-Also regularly seen are leopards, lions,
+Thomson's gazelle.
+Also regularly seen are leopards,

-hyenas, cheetah, jackal and bat-eared foxes.
-Black
+lions, hyenas, cheetah, jackal and bat-eared

-rhino are a little shy and hard to spot but are
+foxes.
+Black rhino are a little shy and hard

-often seen at a distance.
+to spot but are often seen at a distance.

 Hippos